C00nW/largest-product-calculator/README.md

 **Contributing**

-Feel free to suggest improvements or report bugs.
+Feel free to suggest improvements or report bugs!